-All charter schools in Hernando County will send a minimum of two (2) employees to be trained in Nonviolent Crisis Prevention Intervention (CPI) and maintain their certification.
+All charter schools in Hernando County may send employees to be trained in Nonviolent Crisis Prevention Intervention (CPI) and maintain their certification.
 Charter schools will be trained in and follow the Hernando County School District's protocol for restraint and seclusion.